chaostoolkit/chaostoolkit-documentation/sources/reference/developing/guidelines.md

 #### The Ultimate Trick

-Whenever you code on one of the projects, you should run the following command one so that the project you are hacking on is part of your virtual environment without being installed:
+Whenever you code on one of the projects, you should run the following command so that the project you are hacking on is part of your virtual environment without being installed:

 ```console